Maro7QA/VerivoxTestAutomationProtractor/README.md

 # protractor-cucumber-framework

 Preconditions:
 - Protractor is a Node.js program.
-To run, you will need to have Node.js installed from ( https://www.protractortest.org ).
-Check the version of Node.js you have by running node --version
+To run, you will need to have Node.js installed from https://nodejs.org/en/ Check the version of Node.js you have by running node --version

+- Install the Protractor using the node! installation guide found on ( https://www.protractortest.org )

 - Also You will need to have the Java Development Kit (JDK) installed to run the standalone Selenium Server.
 Check this by running java -version from the command line